On-site Septic System

 In Spokane County, septic systems for residential, small businesses, and apartment buildings (systems less than 3,500 gallons per day) are regulated by the Spokane Regional Health District.
 Please visit their site for information on compliance with regulations, permits, and inspections.
 Larger systems are reviewed by the State Department of Health and the State Department of Ecology.

-SCD offers financial assistance to landowners who need help to repair/replace their existing septic system, or abandon their septic and connect to the sewer.
-To get started, fill out this simple pre-application and return it to email@example.com.
-After preliminary approval, you will be required to submit the official application and additional documentation will be requested.
+SCD offers financial assistance to landowners who need help to repair/replace their existing septic system, repair a failing side lateral connection, or abandon their septic system and connect to sewer.
+To get started, submit the official application, verification of income, and bids for your project from three contractors and return it to email@example.com.

 Home Owner’s Education